Anitta (singer): 2023–2024: Acting debut and Funk Generation

-2025–present: Release of Anitta's documentary
+2025–present: Equilibrium

-On January 11, the singer kicked off her series of shows across Brazil, titled Ensaios da Anitta.
+On 11 January, the singer kicked off her series of shows across Brazil, titled Ensaios da Anitta.

-On February 1, Anitta reached a new milestone by placing the song "São Paulo," in collaboration with The Weeknd, in the Top 10 on Spotify in the United States, Canada, and the United Kingdom.
+On 1 February, Anitta reached a new milestone by placing the song "São Paulo," in collaboration with The Weeknd, in the Top 10 on Spotify in the United States, Canada, and the United Kingdom.
 With this, she became the Brazilian act with the highest peak on these charts.
 Additionally, the track stood out for being one of the few by any artist worldwide to enter the Top 10 in every country in the Americas.
-On February 10, she achieved her highest peak on the Billboard Hot 100, reaching position #43, extending her personal record.
+On 10 February, she achieved her highest peak on the Billboard Hot 100, reaching position No. 43, extending her personal record.
 The song also solidified Anitta's record as the Brazilian artist with the most #1s on Apple Music, in more than 28 countries.
 "São Paulo" remained in the Top 9 of the Apple Music Global chart, breaking and maintaining her record for the highest peak by a Brazilian act and expanding her position as the most successful Brazilian on global charts, including the UK Official Singles Chart, Finland Singles Chart, Sweden Singles Chart, Canada Hot 100, France Singles Chart, among others.

 In February, Anitta also expanded her record as the Brazilian act with the most monthly listeners on Spotify.
 Additionally, she extended her record as the Brazilian artist with the most #1s on Spotify, reaching the top in several countries, such as Brazil, Portugal, Panama, Argentina, Uruguay, Latvia, Luxembourg, Estonia, Switzerland, and Lithuania.
-On February 20, Anitta made history by becoming the first Brazilian to win an award at the Premios Lo Nuestro.
+On 20 February, Anitta made history by becoming the first Brazilian to win an award at the Premios Lo Nuestro.